yerco/eventwired/docs/step24_cqrs.md

 The implementation involved splitting the write (commands) and read (queries) operations, leveraging Redis to optimize reads, while still supporting fallback to our traditional ORM when Redis is not available.

+Important:
+- To test the Redis implementation, you can start a Redis server locally or use a cloud-based Redis service.
+- Ensure that the flag `USE_REDIS_FOR_CQRS` is set to True at `demo_app/services/config_service.py`.

 ## Using Redis for CQRS

 For the query side, we opted to use Redis to enhance read performance.
 Redis is a great fit due to its low